tkuester/taky/README.md

    industry experience in implementing CoT technology!
  * Server shuts down with only one Ctrl+C!
  * Does not require root to run!
  * Thread safety?
-Why would you need thread safety?
+Where we're going, we don't need threads!
  * Slightly less-than-broken Data Package Server
  * Requires no SQlite / databases!
 (For now!)
  * Only one version away from having systemd scripts!